Lucaslhm/Flipper-IRDB/README.md

 # Flipper-IRDB

 A **maintained** collective of different IR filess for the Flipper!
+We'd love to have your additions!
+[See here.](https://github.com/UberGuidoZ/Flipper-IRDB/blob/main/README.md#organization)

 Maintainers/Major contributors include:
 * [Lucaslhm](https://github.com/Lucaslhm)